Can Bonding Fix Enamel Erosion?

 March 27, 2025If your implant bridge feels too high or too low, is there a problem with it?
 The answer is yes.
 A poorly fitted implant bridge can cause discomfort, speech issues, and bite misalignment.
 Fortunately, you can adjust them to restore function and comfort.
-Let’s see how to fix implant bridge height.
+Join Desert Lake Family Dentistry in Avondale (rated 4.8 stars on Google), to see how to fix implant bridge height.

 Table of Contents